CLI Reference

 vault status

-Show current vault status: initialized state, configured path, bootstrap source, and active context.
+Show current vault status: initialized state, configured path, bootstrap source, and active space.

 hain vault status